hle25-micros/misc-my/wp-content/plugins/gallery-images/readme.txt

 = How to install Gallery plugin? =

 Go to Plugins page, add the new plugin, upload plugin image gallery, and Install Now, Activate Plugin image gallery and enjoy the process of creating your gallery.
 If you have some questions related with our gallery plugin feel free to contact our support team we are always ready to help you.

+= Can i add description text in gallery lightbox? =

+Image gallery Lightbox can show only title of the images/videos.
+No description can be added in it.

 If you think, that you found a bug in our [WordPress Image Gallery](http://huge-it.com/wordpress-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).